anilzen/QTHub/content/outreach/outreach.md

 design:
   columns: '1'
 ---
+## Quantum-Steampunk Creative Writing

+The course *Writing Quantum Steampunk: Science-Fiction Workshop* is taking place at the University of Maryland during Spring 2026.
+The course is cross-listed across physics, computer science, chemistry, mechanical engineering, English, and arts and humanities.
+Additional details, including course structure and teaching materials, are available on the [Quantum Steampunk teaching page](https://quantumsteampunk.umiacs.io/teaching/).

+The Maryland Quantum-Thermodynamics Hub hosted the *Quantum-Steampunk Short-Story Contest* in 2022–2023.
+Information about the contest finalists, rules, and judges can be found on the [Contest page](https://qtd-hub.umd.edu/contest/).

 ## YouTube channel

 We have a [YouTube channel](https://www.youtube.com/@MarylandQTD) featuring videos from our [events](../event/).
 The lectures of the [Maryland Quantum-Thermodynamics Symposium 2023](https://qtd-hub.umd.edu/event/symposium-2023/) are collected in a [playlist](https://www.youtube.com/playlist?list=PLpSxWmTiKkRUyCuLangnSY_nCDAbkNEdy).